 The most used sequence is STIR.

 Perfusion imaging (also known as first-pass images)

-They are T1 weighted, gradient-echo sequences.
+These are T1 weighted, gradient-echo sequences.
 Image acquisition is performed 3 minutes after gadolinium contrast administration.
 If there is a hypoenhanced area, this implies a zone of myocardial infarction that is non-viable.

 Viability study delayed (also known as myocardial enhancement study)

-They are T1 weighted, gradient-echo sequences.
+These are T1 weighted, gradient-echo sequences.
 Image acquisition is performed 10 minutes after gadolinium contrast administration.

 Focal myocardial fibrosis has a delayed gadolinium contrast wash out.
-So an hyperenhancement indicates a myocardial scar, thus an evolved myocardial infarction.
+So hyperenhancement indicates a myocardial scar, thus an evolved myocardial infarction.